 Launch Date: Festival de Ciencia e Arte (FICA), Oeiras, Portugal, October 12-17, 2021 Contact us if you would like to bring Space Messengers to your festival or event.

-Lead Artists: Agnes Chavez/Creative producer and artist, Markus Dorninger/OMAi team/Projection artist, and Roy MacDonald, creative coder.
+Lead Artists: Agnes Chavez/Creative Producer and Artist, Markus Dorninger/OMAi team/Projection artist, and Roy MacDonald, creative coder.
 Sound design: David Novack.
-Interdisciplinary speakers/facilitators: Dr. Steven Goldfarb, CERN physicist; Dr. Nicole Lloyd-Ronning, LANL astrophysicist; Steve Tamayo, Lakota Cultural Specialist; Catarina Pombo Nabais, Philosophy of Science/University of Lisbon; Frank Tavares, NASA Communication Specialist; Ali Guarnero Lunas, NASA Aerospace Engineer.
+Interdisciplinary speakers/facilitators: Dr. Steven Goldfarb, University of Melbourne on the ATLAS Experiment at CERN; Dr. Nicole Lloyd-Ronning, LANL astrophysicist; Steve Tamayo, Lakota Cultural Specialist; Catarina Pombo Nabais, Philosophy of Science/University of Lisbon; Frank Tavares, NASA Communication Specialist; Ali Guarnero Lunas, NASA Aerospace Engineer.
 Curriculum Advisors: Shane Wood, Quarknet staff; Dr. Greg Cajete, Native-American Author/cultural specialist.
 Visual Program Designer: Estacia Huddleston.
 Multi-media/Tech development and support: OMAi/Tagtool team/Josef Dorninger and Matthias Fritz; Enrico Trujillo, University of New Mexico.
 STEAM Ambassadors: Dania Loya, New Mexico; Joana D’Arc Moreira, Brazil; Amina Abdrazakova, Canada; Amelia Martinez and Esie Clayton, Taos New Mexico